Susan Einzig

-Susan Einzig (1922—2009) was a British illustrator, painter, printmaker and art teacher.
+Suzanne Henriette Einzig (16 November 1922 – 25 December 2009) was a British illustrator, painter, printmaker and art teacher.
 She is best known for illustrating the children's book Tom's Midnight Garden by Philippa Pearce.

 Biography

 Einzig was born Suzanne Henriette Einzig on 16 November 1922 in Dahlem, Berlin, into an affluent Jewish family.
 Her father, the managing director of a clothing company, encouraged her artistic talents, and at the age of 15 she began studying art at the Breuer School of Design.
 Two years later she travelled to England on one of the last Kindertransport trains before the outbreak of the Second World War.
 She was joined by her brother, and later by her mother, but her father died in Theresienstadt concentration camp.

 Living with family friends in Hampstead Garden Suburb in London, she enrolled at the Central School of Arts and Crafts, where she studied wood engraving under Gertrude Hermes and John Farleigh, and drawing and illustration under Bernard Meninsky, William Roberts and Maurice Kesselman.
 In 1942 she was conscripted to work in an aircraft factory, and later worked as a technical draughtsman for the War Office.